2i2c-org/infrastructure/docs/howto/features/auth-provider.md

 allows them to have the same shared users between the hub and their service.

-2i2c can not support such external services, but we will provide appropriate credentials to them so they can do so themselves.
+2i2c can not manage such external services, but we will provide appropriate credentials to them so they can do so themselves.

 ## Setting up service credentials